-Barbara B. Jordan YMCA Helping Morgan County Residents Build Healthier Lives
+Barbara B. Jordan YMCA Helping Individuals & Families Build Healthier Lives

 Each of us builds our energy level through the right combination of exercise, nutrition and rest.
 If any of these areas are lacking, we suffer.
 Nutrition fuels our body so we can exercise, but without adequate sleep, we may not have the energy to get the exercise we need.
 The Y puts Christian principles into practice through programs that build healthy spirit, mind, and body for all.
 This is done by emphasizing the Y pillars of Youth Development, Healthy Living and Social Responsibility.